-FAO: Price, Production, and Harvest areas - As noted in previous studies (Costinot et al., 2016; Gouel and Laborde, 2021), the crop-level variables FAO data contains missing values in its database.
-Motivated by the approach in Costinot et al. (2016), missing values for price, production and harvest areas in the FAO dataset are imputed by regressing the logarithm of each variable on a set of fixed effects: country-crop fixed effects, time-crop fixed effects, country fixed effects, and time fixed effects.
-Standard errors are clustered at the country-crop level.
-The imputation is based on panel data covering the period from 1990 to 2021.
+FAO: Price, Production, and Harvest areas - As noted in previous studies (Costinot et al., 2016; Gouel and Laborde, 2021), the crop-level variables from the FAO data contain missing values in the database.
+Motivated by the approach in Costinot et al. (2016), missing values for price, production, and harvest areas in the FAO dataset are imputed by regressing the logarithm of each variable on a set of fixed effects: country-by-crop fixed effects, time-by-crop fixed effects, country fixed effects, and time fixed effects.
+Standard errors are clustered at the country-by-crop level.
+The imputation is performed using panel data covering the period from 1990 to 2021.
 For production and harvest area variables, zeros are assigned when the entire set of observations for a given country-crop pair is either zero or missing in the original panel data.

 For crop price data, a slightly modified approach is used.
-First, missing values are imputed using the same set of fixed effects applied to the production and harvest area variables, provided at least one observation exists for the country (identified by ISO3 code) and crop pair over the entire data period.
-If no data are available at the country-crop level, the country-level fixed effects (and the corresponding country-crop level fixed effects) are replaced with aggregated ISO fixed effects (here I termed "iso-major"), and the regression is repeated to impute missing values.
-This process is further continued by sequentially replacing iso-major fixed effects with sub-region fixed effects and, subsequently, with region fixed effects until the missing values are filled.
-The idea is to exploit the closest available data for imputation.
-The classifications of iso-major, sub-region, and region are provided in Appendix 10.
+First, missing values are imputed using the same set of fixed effects applied to the production and harvest area variables, provided that at least one observation exists for the country-crop pair (with the country identified by ISO3 code) over the entire data period.
+If no data are available at the country-crop level, the country fixed effects and country-by-crop fixed effects are replaced with "iso-major" fixed effects and "iso-major"-by-crop fixed effects, respectively, where "iso-major" refers to an aggregated country classification.
+Then the regression is repeated to impute missing values.
+This process is further continued by sequentially replacing "iso-major" fixed effects (and the corresponding "iso-major"-by-crop fixed effects) with "sub-region" fixed effects and, subsequently, with "region" fixed effects until all missing values are filled.
+The idea is to utilize the most closely related available data for imputation.
+The classifications of "iso-major", "sub-region", and "region" are provided in Table 10 in Appendix 10.

-WIOD - The labor intensity parameter for non-agricultural production ( $\xi^n$ ) is obtained as the share of labor compensation in total value added from the World Input-Output Database (WIOD) in year 2014.
+WIOD - The labor intensity parameter for non-agricultural production (ξ^n) is obtained as the share of labor compensation in total value added from the World Input-Output Database (WIOD) in the year 2014.
 The WIOD data primarily covers OECD countries, with limited representation of developing economies.
-For missing developing countries, the average labor share of the subregional group to which the country belongs is used (see Table 10 for classification) if such data is available.
-When subregional averages are unavailable-primarily for African and 'Central Asia' countries-the average labor share of four observable low-income countries (India, Mexico, Turkey, and Indonesia) is applied.
+For missing developing countries, the average labor share of the "sub-region" group to which the country belongs is used (see Table 10) if such data is available.
+When sub-regional averages are unavailable-primarily for African and 'Central Asia' countries-the average labor share of four observable low-income countries (India, Mexico, Turkey, and Indonesia) is applied.